BoundsSanitizer

 The diag property enables diagnostics mode for the sanitizers.
 Use diagnostics mode only during testing.
 Diagnostics mode doesn't abort on overflows, which negates the security advantage of the mitigation and carries a higher performance overhead, so it's not recommended for production builds.

-The blacklist property allows the specification of a blacklist file that developers can use to prevent functions and source files from being sanitized.
+The BLOCKLIST property allows the specification of a BLOCKLIST file that developers can use to prevent functions and source files from being sanitized.
 Use this property only if performance is a concern and the targeted files/functions contribute substantially.
 Manually audit these files/functions to ensure that array accesses are safe.
 See Troubleshooting for additional details.

 Enabling BoundSan in makefiles